United Cities and Local Governments: Events

 UCLG meets for World Summits, regular Congresses, Executive Bureau meetings & Reunions, organized by the World Secretariat & UCLG Sections.
 It also organizes various seminars and trainings.
-The upcoming event is World Summit in Durban on 11–15 November 2019.

 Projects

 Global Taskforce of Local and Regional Governments (GTF)

 UCLG facilitates the Global Taskforce of Local and Regional Governments (GTF), a coordination and consultation mechanism that brings together the major international networks of local governments to undertake joint advocacy work relating to global policy processes.
 The Global Taskforce was set up in 2013 to bring the perspectives of local and regional governments to the SDGs, climate change agenda and New Urban Agenda, in particular.
 As well as UCLG, Global Taskforce participants include ICLEI and C40 Cities.

 United Nations Advisory Committee of Local Authorities (UNACLA)

 The United Nations Advisory Committee of Local Authorities (UNACLA) was established by the UN Habitat Governing Council Resolution 17/18 of 1999 as an advisory body to strengthen the dialogue of the UN System with local authorities in relation to the implementation of the Habitat Agenda.
 UCLG chairs UNACLA and holds 10 of its 20 seats.
 UCLG co-hosts the UNACLA secretariat with UN-Habitat.